LEVEL ONE

 WATER LICENCE: The City of Merritt has enough room in its provincial water licence to accommodate future growth, currently only utilizing about 75% of what the City is allowed to consume.

 WATER METERS: Water meters are not related to water supply or watering restrictions.
 Water meters simply identify where water is being used and by how much.
 The installation of water meters in every household is now law.
-Information provided by the new water meters will help make utility bills more equitable, help the City identify leaks, discourage abuse, and encourage water conservation.
+Information provided by the new water meters will help identify leaks in the system, discourage abuse, and encourage water conservation.
 Learn more about Water Meters.

 Water Conservation